• Skip to main content

 Without a lounge, a house isn't really a very nice environment to be in or at least it isn't the nice, social environment that most people would prefer and which you get with a lot of HMO properties.

-One question you should be asking yourself is “what kind of tenant do I want to attract?”
-Indeed knowing your ideal tenant profile is a fundamental aspect of property investing where you should practise due diligence.
+One question you should be asking yourself is "what kind of tenant do I want to attract?"
+Indeed knowing your ideal tenant profile is a fundamental aspect of property investing and is one of the core requirements in your buy-to-let checklist, where you should practise due diligence.

 When it comes to communal lounges what we have found is that properties with a lounge can attract very different types of tenants when compared with properties that are without.